-Highlights of Sunday's National Football League games
+NFL-Highlights of Sunday's National Football League games

 Matthew Stafford threw three second-half touchdown passes and Detroit rallied to down winless Cleveland.

 Stafford completed 17 of 26 passes for 249 yards.
 Ameer Abdullah had 52 rushing yards on 11 carries and a touchdown for the Lions (5-4).
-Golden Tate caught six passes for 97 yards and a score, while cornerback Nevin Lawson returned a fumble 44 yards for a touchdown.
+Golden Tate caught six passes for 97 yards and a score.

-Cleveland (0-9) rookie quarterback DeShone Kizer passed for 232 yards and a touchdown and also carried seven times for 57 yards.
+Rookie quarterback DeShone Kizer passed for 232 yards and a touchdown for Cleveland (0-9).
 He missed two second-half possessions after suffering a rib injury.

 Editing by Gene Cherry